The Limits of Assumption-free Tests for Algorithm Performance: Comparing multiple algorithms

 However, it is possible to have $\beta_q(\cA_0, \cA_1, P,n)$ small even if the individual algorithms are not stable (if the comparison function serves to cancel noise terms, say).

 We now state a hardness result under this alternative notion of stability.
 Again, this theorem holds for either $q=1$ or $q=2$ ($\ell_1$- or $\ell_2$-stability).

 \begin{Theorem} Assume that either $|\cX| = \infty$ or $|\cY| = \infty$, and that the comparison function $\psi$ takes values in $[-B, B]$.
-Let $\hT$ be a black-box test (as in Definition \ref{def:black_box_test_comp}), and assume that $\hT$ satisfies the stability constrained validity condition, for some stability parameter $\gamma_q \geq 4B/n^{1/q}$.
+Let $\hT$ be a black-box test (as in Definition \ref{def:black_box_test_comp}), and assume that $\hT$ satisfies the stability-constrained validity condition, for some stability parameter $\gamma_q \geq 4B/n^{1/q}$.

 Then the power of $\hT$ to compare algorithms is bounded as follows: for any $\cA_0, \cA_1$ and any $P$ with $\beta_q(\cA_0, \cA_1,P,n)\leq \gamma_q$ and $\Delta_{P,n}(\cA_0,\cA_1) > 0$, provided that $\Delta_P^{\max} > \frac{B(\alpha^{-1}-1)}{N}$ so that the denominator is positive. \end{Theorem} Again, we have the same bound on power as before, even under an assumption of stability.